AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstNeuralNetwork.md

 * Activation Functions: Converts values into another.

-* Weights: Holds the weights for our neural network.
+* Weights Tensors: Holds the weights for our neural network.

 * And many others!